jbrudvik/nova-go-formatter.novaextension/DEVELOPING.md

 ## Manual testing

+Setup:

-First, activate the extension: **Extensions → Activate Project as Extension**.
+1. Activate the extension: **Extensions → Activate Project as Extension**.

-Next, open the extension console to review `Go Formatter` log messages: **Extensions → Show Extension Console**.
+1. Open the extension console to review `Go Formatter` log messages: **Extensions → Show Extension Console**.

-Finally, try each of the usage paths:
+Usage paths to test:

 - Save a Go file.
 Go Formatter will automatically format the file you are saving.
 - Select the **Editor → Format Go code** menu item
 - Open the command palette and type `Format Go code`

+Variables for usage paths:

+- `"Use goimports if available"` preference option checked/unchecked
+- Underlying dependencies installed and available (e.g., on `PATH`):
+  - `goimports`
+  - `gofmt`
+- Filetype: Go, non-Go, unnamed

 ## Releasing